JuliaRegistries/General/README.md

 are specifically listed in a manifest will continue to instantiate when running `Pkg.instantiate()` and yanked versions cannot be re-registered in General with different source code.

-The primary reason yanking exists is to make a release impossible to install.
-This is intended to be used for circumstances when having this release installed poses a risk to security or safety.
-It is not intended for avoiding people installing releases with bugs, for that use a patch release -- potentially after doing nothing more than `git revert`  in the package repo.
-All patch releases prior to the most recent have known bugs by definition.
+If a release is very broken (e.g. contains security vulnerabilities or bugs that are significantly worse than the package erroring on load), then it may be yanked.
+Releasing an ordinary patch release—potentially reusing the exact same source code as a previous release without the major bug—is a faster, easier to deploy, and less disruptive way to prevent most users from installing a specific version.
+If you seek to yank a very broken release, you should typically also release a patch release.

 There is however, a special category of bugged releases that can not be resolved by having a patch release.
-These also need to be resolved by yanking.
-That special category is when the compat bounds have been set too wide. i.e. say `v2.10.0` was released using a feature not on julia
-`v1.6` but the compat entry for julia was not raised in the release.
+These also may to be resolved by yanking.
+That special category is when the compat bounds have been set too wide. i.e. say `v2.10.0` was released using a feature not on julia `v1.6` but the compat entry for julia was not raised in the release.
 In this case releasing a `v2.10.1` with the corrected julia compat would not solve the issue as on julia v1.6 Pkg would still resolve the broken `v2.10.0`, and as a minor bump, reverting the code changes would not be valid in a patch bump.
+In this case one may either submit a PR to retroactively adjust the compat bounds of previous versions (best user-facing results, but slow and error-prone to implement) or yank the offending release.

 If yanking is urgent, open a PR and raise it on the `#pkg-registration` [slack channel](https://julialang.org/slack/)

+For releases with actively exploited security vulnerabilities (i.e. malicious code) yanking is not suficient.
+In this case, the release should be completely deleated from the registry and a new patch release should be issued.
+This is a drastic measure that breaks reporoducivility garuntees and has never been warrented as of April, 2024.

 ## Registry maintenance